-What Can a Handyman Do in Kekaha, Hawaii?
+What Can a Handyman Do Without a License in Kekaha, Hawaii?

 Kekaha is on Kauai (County of Kauai), and Hawaii generally requires a state contractor license for contracting work unless you fall under a narrow “handyman/minor work” exemption.
 Even when exempt from contractor licensing, you may still need building/electrical/plumbing permits through Kauai County and trade-specific licenses for electrical/plumbing/HVAC work.